Berea-College-CSC-226/p01-final-project-bynumm-mushfiqmahim/README.md

 **Branches**: This project will **require** effective use of git.

-❗Each partner should create a branch at the beginning of the project, and stay on this branch (or branches of their branch) as they work.
+Each partner should create a branch at the beginning of the project, and stay on this branch (or branches of their branch) as they work.
 When you need to bring each others branches together, do so by merging each other's branches into your own, following the process we've discussed in previous assignments, then re-branching out from the merged code.